Nephrotic Syndrome

 Anemia occurs when there is a decrease in the number of red blood cells in the body, which can cause fatigue, weakness, and shortness of breath.
 In nephrotic syndrome, the loss of red blood cells in the urine is a common occurrence.
 Additionally, the kidneys produce a hormone called erythropoietin that stimulates the production of red blood cells in the bone marrow.
 In nephrotic syndrome, the production of erythropoietin may be impaired, leading to anemia.
 Treatment for anemia may involve taking iron supplements, receiving erythropoietin injections, or undergoing blood transfusions.

 Nephrotic syndrome can also increase a patient's risk of developing kidney failure.
 As the damage to the glomeruli progresses, the kidneys may lose their ability to filter waste and excess fluid from the blood.
-This can lead to kidney failure, which may require dialysis or kidney transplant to manage.
+This can lead to kidney failure, which may require dialysis or a kidney transplant to manage.

 Cardiovascular disease